petermr/pygetpapers/README.md

 <hr>

-## Method two:
+## Method two (Install Directly From Head):

-- Manually clone the repository and run `python setup.py install` from inside the repository directory
+- Ensure git cli is installed and is available in path.
+Check out (https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)

+- Enter the command: `pip install git+https://github.com/petermr/pygetpapers.git`

 - Ensure pygetpapers has been installed by reopening the terminal and typing the command `pygetpapers`